 The Salesforce information also gets pushed into matching customer records in Marketo Engage, which begins engaging the learner with automated marketing campaigns.
 A welcome email thanks the learner for enrolling in a course.
 A follow-up email reminds the learner about any unfinished courses.
 The company can also use customer intelligence to recommend courses.
 If a customer downloads a white paper about affinity chromatography, Marketo Engage might send an email suggesting that the customer take a chromatography course.

 “Learning content plays a critical role as a content piece at the top of our funnel,” says the company’s Customer Digital Education Leader.
-“With integration between Marketo Engage and Adobe Captivate Prime, we can use insights to score leads, personalize campaigns, and better prioritize sales efforts on highly engaged customers and prospects.”
+“With integration between Marketo Engage and Adobe Adobe Learning Manager, we can use insights to score leads, personalize campaigns, and better prioritize sales efforts on highly engaged customers and prospects.”